SandeepNadella/Action/README.md

 # Action 🤳
-An application to train custom gestures and test for accuracies using Machine Learning/Signal Processing methods
+An application to train custom gestures and test for accuracies using Machine Learning methods

 ### Team member information